 4. The right sensor

-If you think about survey grade accuracy of your drone survey you should consider selecting a sensor with the right lens.
-Typical cameras on board of UAVs are not a real mapping sensors and do not offer the top level of quality.
+If you think about survey-grade accuracy of your drone survey you should consider selecting a sensor with the right lens.
+Typical cameras on board of UAVs are not real mapping sensors and do not offer the top level of quality.
 Nonetheless when each pixel matters, one should use so-called metric cameras, which are built to minimize distortions and so that the internal geometry of the camera would hold its characteristics despite harsh working conditions and changing operational environments.

 5. RTK/PPK drone

 When processing the drone images into highly accurate photogrammetric products, precise information about a geographic position of each image is key.
 Regular GNSS sensors are accurate up to several meters.
 Using RTK (Real-Time Kinematic) or PPK (Post Processing Kinematic) technologies allow achieving the positioning accuracy even below 50cm, which makes a significant difference for survey-grade products.
 Depending on the task you can you drone such as DJI Phantom 4 Pro RTK, or WingtraOne.

 Many drone platforms providers claim that their RTK systems do not require any GCPs (Ground Control Points) measured on the ground to achieve high absolute accuracy.
 If you think about achieving the accuracy of 2-3 GSD with 1cm pixel size, adding GCPs to the survey is a must.
 In fact, it’s a key not only to have them but also to distribute them accordingly across the whole survey area.

 7. Control over the processing